Lord Arthur Hervey: Career

 Having been ordained both deacon and priest in October 1832, Hervey was instituted in November to the small family living of Ickworth-cum-Chedburgh, Suffolk, with which he was associated until 1869.
 Chedburgh, being in 1844 separated from Ickworth and joined to Horningsheath or Horringer, he also became curate of Horringer until in 1856 he was instituted to the rectory which he held with Ickworth.
 He was active in clerical work, took a leading part in the organisation of educational institutions in Bury St. Edmunds such as the Bury and West Suffolk Archaeological Institute of which he was the President.
 He seems to have been the first to propose a system of university extension.
 In 1862 he was appointed archdeacon of Sudbury.

 On the resignation of Lord Auckland, Bishop of Bath and Wells, in 1869, he was offered the bishopric on the recommendation of William Ewart Gladstone, and was consecrated on 21 December.
 He remained in the post until his death in 1894.
 He was a moderate evangelical.

 Works

-Hervey was a good linguist, and wrote some antiquarian papers.
+Hervey was a linguist, and wrote some antiquarian papers.
 He was one of the committee of revisers of the Authorised Version of the Old Testament, which sat 1870–1884, and in 1885 received the honorary degree of D.D. from the university of Oxford in recognition of his services.
 He contributed largely to William Smith's Dictionary of the Bible and to the Speaker's Commentary.
 Besides sermons and lectures, charges and pamphlets, he was author of The Genealogies of our Lord (1853).

 Family

-Hervey married Patience Singleton, daughter of John Singleton (born Fowke), of Hacely, Hampshire, and Mell, County Louth, on 30 July 1839.
-They had twelve children, of whom five sons and three daughters survived him.
-He died in Hackwood, near Basingstoke, the house of his son-in-law, C. Hoare, on 9 June 1894 in his eighty-sixth year and was buried in Wells.
+Hervey married Patience Singleton, daughter of John Singleton (born Fowke), of Hazeley, Hampshire, and Mell, Drogheda, on 30 July 1839.
+They had twelve children, of whom five sons and three daughters survived him: